-My research is focused in three areas: 1) environmental interfaces, specifically atmospheric reactions that occur on mineral dust surfaces with trace pollutant gases, 2) using a combinatorial approach to identifying semiconducting materials that can efficiently split water into hydrogen and oxygen using sunlight or reduce carbon dioxide into a useable fuel sources, and 3) science education, specifically in developing learning progressions for students from 6th grade to introductory collegiate courses that is centered around quantitative reasoning in ecology for environmental literacy.
+My research is focused in five areas, 1) environmental interfaces, specifically atmospheric reactions that occur on mineral dust surfaces with trace pollutant gases and the development of materials for efficient nutrient recovery from wastewater streams, 2) the conversion of natural gas to alternate fuels via gas phase photochemistry, 3) development of laboratory experiments for mass distribution either as an outreach project or high school/undergraduate laboratory experiment, 4) using a combinatorial approach to identify semiconducting materials that can efficiently split water into hydrogen and oxygen using sunlight or reduce carbon dioxide into a useable fuel sources, and 5) developing learning progressions for students from middle school to introductory collegiate courses that are centered around quantitative reasoning in ecology and environmental literacy.

 Our interest in environmental chemistry occurs at both atmospheric interfaces (e.g. clay mineral reacted with methane, SO2, and CO2) as well as solid/solution interfaces that occur in the environment.
 A lack of understanding exists on the role these interfaces in the environment, especially under irradiation.
 A reaction chamber has been built to investigate the solid/gas and the solid/liquid/gas interfaces under irradiation.